Colleges by Location

 Admissions

 If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Read on to find out some important data about admission at University of Delaware.
+How difficult is it to get admitted to University of Delaware and what are the admission requirements?

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 23,818 in 2024.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 27,516 in 2024.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores